UConn vs. UMass NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UConn and its opponents have combined for 57 points only twice this season.
+- UConn and its opponents have scored at least 57 points only two times this season.

-- In 60% of UMass' games this season (3/5), the teams combined to score more than Saturday's over/under of 57.

-- The combined points per game average of the two teams, 31.1, is 25.9 points fewer than Saturday's over/under.
+- UMass' games have gone over 57 points in three of five chances this season.

-- This contest's total is 29.9 points lower than the 86.9 these two squads combine to give up per game in 2021.
+- Saturday's total is 25.9 points higher than the combined 31.1 PPG average of the two teams.

+- The 86.9 points per game these two squads have allowed to opponents this season are 29.9 more than the 57 over/under in this contest.

-- The Huskies and their opponents score an average of 54.5 points per game, 2.5 fewer than Saturday's total.
+- Huskies games have an average total of 54.5 points this season, 2.5 fewer than Saturday's over/under.

-- The 57-point total for this game is 1.4 points below the 58.4 points per game average total in Minutemen games this season.

 UConn Stats and Trends

-- The Huskies have turned the ball over 10 times this season, five more turnovers than the Minutemen have forced (5).
+- The Huskies have turned the ball over five more times (10 total) than the Minutemen have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for UConn at SISportsbook.